kevinThulnith/Laravel-crud-app/README.md

 # Laravel CRUD Application

 This is a simple CRUD (Create, Read, Update, Delete) application built using Laravel Breeze for authentication.
-The app allows users to manage products by adding, viewing, editing, and deleting them.
+The app allows users to manage products by adding, viewing, editing, and deleting them.To do the peoject from scratch <a href="INSTALL.md"> docs</a>.

 ## Features